-2020/21 Financial Statement Performance (continued)
+2020/21 Financial Performance Statement (continued)

 The Council's net current asset position (being current assets less current liabilities) has fallen by £11m from [minus] -£3.9m to [minus] -£15.5m.
 Fluctuations over the collection fund have given rise to an additional £8.7m debtor and additional £10m creditor balances.
-The level of short-term borrowing has also increased from £15.2m to £23.8m, which reflects the age profile of the Council's debt because overall council borrowing has \mathbf{w} actually risen by £3m.
+The level of short-term borrowing has also increased from £15.2m to £23.8m, which reflects the age profile of the Council's debt because overall council borrowing has only actually risen by £3m.

-The nost significant change in the balance sheet relates to movements in the Council's share of the pent on fund net liability (being a deficit position) of £73m, up from £54m in the prior year as shown in Note 38 of the financial statements.
+The most significant change in the balance sheet relates to movements in the Council's share of the pension fund net liability (being a deficit position) of £73m, up from £54m in the prior year as shown in Note 38 of the financial statements.
 The main movements being:

-- an increase in the value of pension assets from £94.7m to £113.6m - offset by a larger increase in the value of pension for local authorities.
+- an increase in the value of pension assets from £94.7m to £113.6m - offset by a larger increase in the value of pension liabilities from £148.6m to £186.9m..